Comprehensive Cancer Pain Management – London Clinic & UK-Wide Telemedicine

 Frequently Asked Questions

 Yes.
-Palliative care teams specialise in managing complex pain and symptoms at all stages of cancer, not only at the end of life.
+Palliative care teams specialise in managing complex pain and other symptoms at all stages of cancer, not only at the end of life.
+If you are under the care of a palliative care team, they will work with your oncology team to provide the right medication and adjust it as your needs change.

 Pain at advanced stages often results from tumour growth, nerve injury, or inflammation.
-It needs proactive, combined medical and supportive management.
+It usually needs proactive, combined medical and supportive management, drawing on several treatment approaches at once.

-Morphine is prescribed based on pain severity and response, not the stage of cancer.
-Doses are carefully prescribed and adjusted by your NHS clinicians.
+Morphine is prescribed based on the severity of your pain and how well it has responded to other treatments — not on the stage of your cancer.
+Doses are carefully calculated and reviewed regularly by your clinicians.

-Pain and symptom medicines may be delivered through a syringe driver, a device that gives steady doses.
-The exact medicines vary by need and are prescribed accordingly by your NHS provider.
+Pain and symptom medications can be delivered through a syringe driver, which provides a steady dose throughout the day.
+The exact medications used vary according to need and are prescribed by your NHS clinical team.

-Pain can result from tumour pressure, inflammation, nerve injury, or treatment effects.
-Managing it usually requires several combined approaches.
+Cancer pain can result from tumour pressure, inflammation, nerve injury, or the effects of treatment.
+Managing it well usually requires a combination of approaches working together.